Tomen/plaza/frontend/docs/user-flow.md

 ## Flow 7: Export Private Key

-For in-app wallet users who want to backup their wallet.
+For session account users who want to backup their wallet.

 ```
 1. User is in standalone mode